jcap49/clipit/spec-week4-14.md

   -handles creation of clip
     -photo upload
     -body (text) of clip submission
+-finish implementing user auth
+  -fix "your clips page" (css tweaks)
+  -check to make sure login/logout scenarios ok
+  -test login/logout/recover password
+  -think about building an admin page

--implement music syncing feature (see youtube api hack) -finish implementing jquery dropdown with api
+  -need a 404 error for /clips when not signed in -implement music syncing feature (see youtube api hack) -finish implementing jquery dropdown with api
   -clip controller